 The nudging process is essentially similar to the use of the arc welder.
-However, compared to using a welding machine which can be large, heavy, expensive, risky and eat up a lot of power, a motorcycle battery tender is smaller, lighter, cheaper, more economical and far safer to use.
+Compared to using a welding machine which can be large, heavy, expensive, risky, and eat up a lot of power, a motorcycle battery tender is smaller, lighter, cheaper, more economical, and far safer to use.

 In case you don’t have a battery tender or welding machine, you can use any extra nickel-based battery you may have.
 You will need two batteries connected in series so that the voltage will be enough to zap the cells.

 Just like the other methods mentioned here, this homemade contraption is designed to give a much-needed jolt to your Ni-Cad battery.
 Building the machine is fairly straightforward and the materials are quite cheap.